About the Trust

 The upkeep and welfare of the tram horses and the operation and maintenance of the Douglas Bay Horse Tramway are publicly funded by the Isle of Man Government in support of the Island's heritage and tourism offering.

-The Heritage Trust raises separate charitable funds to support education and conservation initiatives related to the Horse Tramway, its draught horses and its historic tramcars.
+The Heritage Trust raises separate charitable funds to support education and heritage conservation initiatives related to the Horse Tramway, its draught horses and its historic tramcars.
 Our aims and objectives are to help:

 increase public interest in and knowledge about the Horse Tramway and the use of horses as working animals in transport, industry and agriculture;